 It doesn’t have as much reach as your kit lens, but it maintains a constant aperture of f4, which is nice if you’re shooting video.

 And you don’t want to see exposure in your video change when you zoom in and out on APS-C lens cameras.

-It’s going to be cropped in closer, around 27 to 64 millimeters, for the full-frame equivalent.
+It will be cropped in closer, around 27 to 64 millimeters, for the full-frame equivalent.

-This lens is weather-sealed, meaning that it seals through the lens, specifically at the focus ring, the zoom ring, and the lens mounts.
+This lens is weather-sealed, meaning it seals through the lens, specifically at the focus ring, the zoom ring, and the lens mounts.

 It also has a focus window to check the focus distance; you can guesstimate accurate manual focus.